Eddie Shepherd’s Walled Gardens Supper Club

 My first encounter with Yazu, a Japanese citrus fruit.
 Beautifully plated with a coriander emulsion and a red grape-glass glaze.
 Some foraged fennel pollen added an extra aniseed flavour while the tofu had a solid, baked quality.
 The whole thing reminded me of oriental crispy duck pancakes.
 Fabulous.

-Feta baked in orange zest was accompanied by a piquant herb salad.
+In contrast, Feta baked in orange zest came with a piquant herb salad.
 The pineapple purée had a complex toasty flavour from being flamed in a wood-burning oven.
 Its intense sweetness matched the sharp, salty cheese perfectly.

 Treacle and walnut bread with homemade butter